DeclarativeHub/ReactiveKit/README.md

     }
 ```

-Observing next element now gives us the loading state of the signal.
+Observing the next element now gives us the loading state of the signal.
 We will receive `.loading` state as soon as we start the observation.
 When the resource loading completes, we will receive either the resource in the `.loaded` state or the error in the `.failed` state.

 #### Consuming loading state

-Loading signal looks great, but it is not fun to manually update the loading state of each view we are loading the data for.
-Thankfully there is a better way - `LoadingStateListener` protocol:
+The loading signal looks great, but it is not fun to manually update the loading state of each view we are loading the data for.
+Thankfully there is a better way - the `LoadingStateListener` protocol:

 ```swift
 /// A consumer of loading state.